-For deciphering other lanuages: Google Translate
+For deciphering other languages: Google Translate

 Once you’ve touched down, you’ll be able to get by in 32 languages with 2-way instant speech translation.
-Yep – hold that phone out, and you and a non-English speaker can chew the fat with very few errors.
+Yep – hold your phone out, and you and a non-English speaker can chew the fat with very few errors.
 No signal?
 You can still get translations of 59 languages with no data.

 For virtual exploring: Streetography

 If your travelling feet are already itchin’, you can get to grips with your intended destination by wandering around its highways and byways via the crowdsourced snaps of Streetography.

 See something you like – a relaxed-looking park, a quirky café or a cool beach bar?
 You can zoom in on that exact area to get a rich, layered portrait of what locals and visitors alike are really getting up to in that area.
 And once you’ve finally made it there, you’ll be able to add your own contributions to the map.
 Gotta pay it forward, people.

 If you’ve got a shiny new phone or, are planning on treating yourself to one in time for your trip; you want to be able to enjoy using it, without worrying about it getting lost, stolen or damaged and breaking the bank, right?